-Course work in score reading, instrumentation, orchestration, and performance practice, along with private studio and seminars, reinforces the student's understanding of the conductor's art and craft.
+The two-year, graduate-level curriculum features course work in score reading, instrumentation, orchestration, and performance practice, along with private studio, to reinforce a student's understanding of the conductor's art and craft.